FS Class E.444: E.444 standard

 Curiously, the fact that the E.444s were often used on old lines and coupled to not advanced coaches, usually hampered their performances.
-For example, only with the adoption of second-generation coaches, like the Grand Comfort type, trains driven by E.444 could replace the old ETR 300 in the Milan-Rome fast service.
+For example, only with the adoption of second-generation coaches, like the Grand Comfort type, trains driven by E.444 could replace the old ETR 300 in the Milan–Rome fast service.

 E.444R

 The introduction of fast lines showed the age of the E.444.
 It was therefore commissioned a program to upgrade all units to a new standard.
 That stator groups and the braking system were adapted for high speed service, while later it was also decided to update the driving cabin, which had been always noisy at high speed.
 A new, profiled frontal was thus adopted, together with a pearl grey-red livery.
 The modified units (for a total of 97) were re-christened E.444R ("R" standing for riqualificazione, meaning "re-qualification", but also known as "Ribollita" derisively among personnel, meaning "Reheated soup").

 E.444R are in widespread service with FS-Trenitalia for fast Intercity and express services.

-As part of Trenitalia's plan to retire older types of locomotives (such as the Caimano, Tigre and Tartaruga), the E.444Rs are now undergoing final retirement due to lack of newer safery features.
+As part of Trenitalia's plan to retire older types of locomotives (such as the Caimano, Tigre and Tartaruga), the E.444Rs are now undergoing final retirement due to lack of newer safety features.
 By June 2020, they are no longer used in revenue services, instead being used to tow rolling stock for scrap or work trains.